methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 - Who owns each piece?
 - What happens when things fail?

-Without a diagram, assumptions thrive—and assumptions break systems.
+Without a diagram, assumptions thrive, and assumptions break systems.

 ### 3. The Real Cost Is Downstream